StuartNam/face-recognizer/README.md

 Final step on Facial recognizing, the Feature classifier classify the identity of the given image based on the Feature vectors.
 It can be modeled as a fully-connected Neural Network with Softmax layer at the output for identify the given face image from the Feature vectors.

 # Data collection
 For training the model, I collect the data through the camera of the PC device.
-Each of the collected data will be pre-processed through a fixed pipeline and store in the data folder for future training.
+Each of the collected data will be pre-processed through a fixed pipeline and store in the data folder for future training.\
+\

+Having fun!
 Nam Ha